hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Thirteen_12_Steps_For_Doctors.md

 ### Why Doctors Need the Steps

 You may wonder why you’d need this section.
-If you are in recovery yourself, you may feel you know the steps well and have no need for their restating in this form.
+If you are in recovery yourself, you may feel you know the steps well and have no need to read about them here.
 If you are not in recovery you may feel the steps are the purview of the counselor or not integral to your work.
-In either case, I’d suggest another view.
+In either case, I suggest different view of the issue.

 The primary goal of any inpatient addiction treatment is to create an outpatient.
 The goal of outpatient addiction treatment is to create a non-patient, someone